Harikeshav-3105/digital-assistant/README.md

 About the developer:

 Harikeshav R, A citizen of India, is  12 year old developer who started programming when he was 10.

+To make changes, submit a pull request!
+Help me to make this chatbot to actively listen to the hotword "henry", as I am not able to find a solution